ohreteam/ohre/README.md

 OHRE is a full python3 tool to play with HarmonyOS .app and .hap files.

+- .app
-- .app and .hap
+- .hap
 - pack.json
 - module.json
-- white/black list of file names in specific path
+- white/black pattern of file names in specific path
+- yara rules
 - resources.index
 - .so (in progress)
 - .abc (in progress)

 ## Installation

-- Dependency: yara-python
+As far as we know ohre is platform independent.

 ```bash
 # install as a python package locally